 We are looking for students who are committed to making the most out of this unique opportunity.

-Think about how you intend to use the experience of Group Mentoring to move your career and professional development forward.
-Mentoring is a long term process, it involves reflecting on your experiences, listening, and then giving practical advice / putting the advice into practice.
+Consider how you intend to use the experience of Group Mentoring in your professional development.
+Mentoring is a long term process - it involves listening and reflecting, practical advice, and putting these into practice.
+To make the most out of this experience, be specific in your goals and desired areas of support.

 Make sure you check your application thoroughly and think about the following:

-Mentees Application Form for Group Mentoring with Roy closes 19th January 2025.
+Mentees Application Form for Group Mentoring with Roy are currently closed

 A useful guide for developing a successful long-term mentoring relationship.
-These are designed for those who are part of our Matched Mentoring scheme but can be used by anyone int… More...
+These are designed for those taking part in… More...

 Find out more about our alumni network mentoring and advice programme: - Ask An Alum, Matched Mentoring and Group Mentor… More...